yetanotherchris/yetanotherchris.dev/_posts/2018-11-01-roadkill-update-2018-q4.md

 ---
 [Roadkill version 3](http://github.com/roadkillwiki/roadkill) has been a long time coming, over 2 years in fact.
 The main reason for this has been the volatile nature of the .NET ecosystem of the past few years, and uncertainty of the .NET Standard/.NET Core roadmap, up until project.json was ditched recently.

-The project has a lot of stars (almost 250) and watchers on Github, so this post has an update on the status of the project and its various parts.<!--more-->
+The project has a lot of stars (almost 250) and watchers on Github, so this post has an update on the status of the project and its various parts.

 #### Converting to .NET Core beta, 1.1, 2.1